Stock market today: Wall Street slips as its big rally cools some more

 In the latest reading on the economy, a report showed that the number of workers applying for unemployment benefits rose last week but remains relatively low.

 A solid job market has helped to keep the economy out of a long-predicted recession.
 But it also threatens to keep upward pressure on inflation.
-That could push the Federal Reserve to keep raising interest rates, dashing Wall Street’s hopes that the last hike of the cycle has already been put in place.
+That could push the Federal Reserve to keep raising interest rates, dashing Wall Street’s hopes that the last hike of the cycle has already passed.

 “The Fed has singled out the jobs market as a potential inflationary threat, and until it shows some signs of deterioration, we’re still looking at a ‘higher for longer’ outlook for interest rates,” said Mike Loewengart, head of model portfolio construction at Morgan Stanley Global Investment Office.